The Toubkal Challenge

 2nd night

-Leaving 9am for run from Aizin village to Aroumd village (1,900m)
+Leaving 9am for run from Tacheddirt village to Aroumd village (1,900m) in Imlil Valley

 Running the trail to the Mountain pass (2,500m)